ShieldEdu/G4/G4-Project1.md

 2. How does this tool integrate with traditional English teaching methods?
 Discuss specific ways the tool can complement or enhance traditional teaching methods, using detailed examples or scenarios.

-3. What are the unique advantages of using this tool for English learning or teaching?
-Identify the benefits this tool offers, focusing on concrete examples that highlight these advantages in practice.

 4. How user-friendly is the tool for both teachers and students?
 Evaluate the tool's ease of use, providing specific instructions or steps for a basic task within the tool to illustrate its user-friendliness.